igmrlm/TimecodeRemover/README.md

 - If you encounter any issues, please check your FFmpeg installation and ensure the script is placed in the correct folder.

+## Buy me a coffee

+- If you find this helpful consider sending me a bit of $ <3
+-   ko-fi.com/nathanaelnewton